-Environmental Science - Course Title A course may be offered for a semester or for a full year.
-If Grades 10, 11, 12 Year 6 periods/cycle 1 credit - 3140 (H) SC, EL no specific semester is stipulated, a semester course may be computer scheduled in either the first or second semester, with attention given to balancing a student's total schedule.
-However, semester balancing is not always possible.
 Environmental Science is a course designed for students who have an interest in biology/environmental themes.
-The class is an extension of environmental/ecology topics that were covered in the student's first year Biology class.
-This is a multi-disciplinary science course that applies scientific concepts to real world Upon completion of this course, the student will have earned 1 credit in Science (SC) or Electives (EL). problems and dilemmas.
+The class is an extension of environmental/ecology topics that were covered in the student's first year biology class.
+This is a multi-disciplinary science course that applies scientific concepts to real world problems and dilemmas.
 The course focuses on both background and laboratory studies of the environment.
 Course topics include traditional and experimental ecology, types of pollution, energy sources, oceanography, global trends, economics, ethics, and sustainability.
-The Course Code number for Environmental Science is 3140.
-This number is used for data purposes and computer scheduling.
-"H" indicates the instructional level, which in this case is Honors.
-The instructional levels of English, social studies, mathematics, science, and world languages courses are designated according to the academic demands and instructional pace.